Analyzing Atlas Air Worldwide (NASDAQ:AAWW) & Wheels Up Experience (NYSE:UP)

-Wheels Up Experience (NYSE:UP) and Atlas Air Worldwide (NASDAQ:AAWW) are both small-cap transportation companies, but which is the better business?
-We will compare the two companies based on the strength of their dividends, institutional ownership, profitability, earnings, analyst recommendations, valuation and risk.
+Atlas Air Worldwide (NASDAQ:AAWW) and Wheels Up Experience (NYSE:UP) are both small-cap transportation companies, but which is the better investment?
+We will compare the two businesses based on the strength of their dividends, profitability, valuation, risk, institutional ownership, earnings and analyst recommendations.

+This table compares Atlas Air Worldwide and Wheels Up Experience’s net margins, return on equity and return on assets.

-This is a breakdown of current ratings and recommmendations for Wheels Up Experience and Atlas Air Worldwide, as provided by MarketBeat.com.
+This is a breakdown of recent ratings for Atlas Air Worldwide and Wheels Up Experience, as provided by MarketBeat.

 |Sell Ratings